UWrc/UWrc.github.io/docs/guides/ood/apps/matlab.md

 MATLAB is available as an interactive app on Hyak's OnDemand (OOD) portal at [**https://ondemand.hyak.uw.edu/**](https://ondemand.hyak.uw.edu/).
 It can also be launched manually on a compute node as outlined on the [**Tools & Software/MATLAB**](https://hyak.uw.edu/docs/guides/applications/matlab) page.

+## MATLAB License Authentication

+UW's MATLAB license is transitioning from a concurrent license to a named-user license per the request from MathWorks MATLAB.
+Beginning August 1, 2026, only MATLAB R2023b and newer versions will be valid on Hyak due to this license change.

+For MATLAB sessions launched through OOD, users will be prompted to connect with their UW NetID and complete authentication the first time they launch MATLAB.
+This authentication should persist until the license expires or the saved credentials are cleared.

 ## Launching MATLAB

 Launching a MATLAB session is the same as scheduling any other interactive session.
 To launch a MATLAB session via Hyak's OOD, select MATLAB from the list of interactive apps.
 Then, select parameters for the session and select "Launch".